John Glenn in orbit.

 |MA-3||Apr 25, 1961||-||Test of spacecraft and Atlas in orbit; failed|

 |MA-4||Sep 13, 1961||-||Test of spacecraft environmental control in orbit|

 |MS-1||Nov 1, 1961||-||Test of Mercury-Scout configuration; failed|

 Key: LJ = Little Joe, BJ = Big Joe, BA = Beach abort, MA = Mercury-Atlas, MR = Mercury-Redstone, MS = Mercury-Scout

-A bell-shaped capsule, 2.9 meters tall, 1.88 meters in diameter, built by McDonnell Aircraft Corp., for launch by either a Redstone or an Atlas booster.
+A bell-shaped capsule, 2.9 m tall, 1.88 m in diameter, built by McDonnell Aircraft Corp., for launch by either a Redstone or an Atlas booster.
 Its basic design was proposed by Maxime Faget of NACA (National Advisory Committee for Aeronautics) Langley in December 1957.
 The pressurized cabin, with an internal volume about the same as that of a telephone booth, was made of titanium, while the capsule's outer shell consisted of a nickel alloy.
 Around the base, a fiberglass-reinforced laminated plastic heat-shield was designed to ablate during reentry then detach and drop about a meter to form the bottom of a pneumatic cushion to help soften the impact at splashdown.
 Attitude control in all three axes was achieved by 18 small thrusters linked to a controller operated by the astronaut's right hand.